ADB's Work in Kiribati

 Aerial view of Kiribati.

-ADB has been working with Kiribati since 1974, having committed loans and grants totaling $96.97 million as well as technical assistance projects worth $20.02 million.
+Since 1974, ADB has committed loans and grants totaling $96.97 million and technical assistance worth $20.02 million for Kiribati.